fnasimbd/fnasimbd.github.io/_drafts/blog/map-reduce.md

 **MapReduce and _Apache Spark_**<br><br>MapReduce got synonymous with Apache MapReduce.
 It is just one of the many MapReduce implementations: just like Google's original C++-based one (introduced in 2004, by Google's Jeffrey Dean and Sanjay Ghemawat) had been.<br><br>The [Apache Spark](https://spark.apache.org/) framework---de facto replacement of Apache MapReduce---also supports [map](https://spark.apache.org/docs/2.2.0/rdd-programming-guide.html#transformations) and [reduce](https://spark.apache.org/docs/2.2.0/rdd-programming-guide.html#actions) tasks among many others.
 Spark, however, replaces MapReduce's file system-based, inefficient operations with a more capable data structure called _Resilient Distributed Datasets (RDD)_.
 {: .notice--info}

-MapReduce in Multi-core, Shared-memory Environment
+MapReduce in Multi-Core, Shared-Memory Environment
 --------------------------------------------------

 Though MapReduce is popular in large-scale distributed processing, the same model can be employed even in multi-core, shared-memory environment.
 In this case, multiple threads are employed instead of independent nodes, eliminating need for coordination among nodes and replacing communication over network with fast memory reads, otherwise the model is same as that of MapReduce.
 Microsoft's _Parallel LINQ (PLINQ)_ library supports Map-Reduce processing on collections with the following method: